Meyn1/DownloadLibrary/README.md

             Progress = new Progress<float>((percent => Console.WriteLine(percent + "%")))
         };
 ```
-And unse it in the Request
+And use it in the Request
 ```cs
 //To download a file and store it on the Desktop with a different name new LoadRequest(" https://speed.hetzner.de/100MB.bin",requestOptions);